wifiphisher/wifiphisher/README.md

 ## Requirements
 * Kali Linux.
 * Two wireless network adapters; one capable of injection.
-This allows you to connect and confirm the state of the target AP.

 ## Help needed
 If you are a Python developer or a web designer you can help us improve wifiphisher.
 Feel free to take a look at the bug tracker for some tasks to do.